Discover The Top 10 Pollinator Host Plants of Hampton Roads

 The Swamp Sunflower is a showstopper with its tall stems and cheerful bright yellow flowers.
 This resilient plant supports 66 butterfly and moth species and thrives in wet conditions, making it perfect for rain gardens.
 Plus, it’s the perfect addition to your indoor vases and flower arrangements!

-Joe Pye Weed is known for being a magnet for butterflies, supporting at least 33 species.
-Its tall, purple flower clusters bloom in late summer, adding height and color to your garden and welcoming butterfly visitors into the warmth of the coastal early fall.
+Thoroughwort is known for being a magnet for butterflies, supporting at least 33 species.
+Its tall, white flower clusters bloom in late summer, adding height and color to your garden and welcoming butterfly visitors into the warmth of the coastal early fall.

 5. Viola sp.
 (Violet)